 Reliability and Uptime

-Google Cloud works on a pay-as-you-go basis, which means that businesses just pay for the resources they use.
+Google Cloud is based on the pay-as-you-go principle, and therefore businesses just pay for the consumed resources.
 This method can work well for businesses with changing demand because it changes with how people use it in the real world.
 This also means that the company doesn’t have to spend money on expensive hardware upgrades or long-term contracts that might not be able to keep up with what the company needs.

 Most of the time, traditional hosting is based on plans that are set in stone for a month or a year.
 This makes it easy to plan for costs, but it also means paying for unused capacity or penalties if you go over the limits of a plan.
-This model may still be cost-effective for businesses with low, steady traffic.
-It can add hidden costs and limit your ability to run your business when you expect growth or a lot of traffic.
+This model is still within reach of low, steady trafficked companies.
+It can create surprise costs and limit your ability to run your company if you expect expansion or heavy traffic.

 Security and Compliance